apereo/cas/docs/cas-server-documentation/installation/Configuring-Servlet-Container.md

 NOT** need to configure and deploy to an externally configured container.

 <div class="alert alert-info"><strong>Note</strong><p>
 Remember that mostly all aspects of the embedded container can be controlled via the CAS properties.
+See <a href="Configuration-Properties.html">this guide</a> for more info.
 </p></div>

 Other embedded containers such as Jetty and Undertow may also be configured as a Tomcat replacement.
 To do this, the provided